Swedish National Socialist Party: Early period

-The party was founded on October 1, 1930 through the merger of the National Socialist People's Party of Sweden and the New Swedish People's League.Fusilier, Raymond.
-Les pays nordiques: Danemark, Finlande, Norvège, Suède, Islande.
-Paris: Librairie générale de droit et de jurisprudence, R. Pichon et R. Durand-Auzias, 1965. p.
-51 The New Swedish National League (Nysvenska nationella förbundet) was the name of the unified party.
+The party was founded on October 1, 1930 through the merger of the National Socialist People's Party of Sweden and the New Swedish People's League.
+The New Swedish National League (Nysvenska nationella förbundet) was the name of the unified party.
 On November 1, 1930 a new party programme was adopted.
 The name SNSP was adopted in 1931.

 Furugård sought to organize meetings with Adolf Hitler and Joseph Goebbels as invited speakers in March 1931.
 The plans were however foiled as the Stockholm police chief Eric Hallgren refused to issue a permit for the meetings, fearing riots.

 1931 party congress

-SNSP held its first party congress in Göteborg April 4–6, 1931 (during the Easter holidays).
+SNSP held its first party congress in Gothenburg April 4–6, 1931 (during the Easter holidays).
 Around a hundred persons participated in the deliberations, including a representative of NSDAP.
 The political issues to be discussed were prepared by the 'Great Council', consisting of the national party leadership and leaders of party districts and branches.
 Issues on party publications, SA and propaganda were discussed during the congress.
 The party had wanted to organize an armed SA march through the city, but the local authorities refuse to give their permission for such an activity.
 Instead a propaganda meeting was held indoors in connection with the party congress, with Lindholm as the key speaker.